shafanaS/jenkins-pipeline-artifacts/README.md

         ├── apply-config.sh
         └── construct-puppet-module.sh
 ```
-* cfn: This directory holds the CFN for the Jenkins server
+* cfn: This directory holds the cloud formation template for the Jenkins server.
-* jenkinsfile: This directory contains Main pipeline script for each infrastructure
+* jenkinsfile: This directory contains the main pipeline scripts for each infrastructure.
-* scripts: This directory holds utility scripts needed for Packer and Puppet
+* scripts: This directory holds the utility scripts needed for Packer and Puppet.

-#### How to Start
+#### How to start the pipeline
-The jenkins.yaml file holds the CFN (template file) for the Jenkins Server in region us-east-1.
+The jenkins.yaml file holds the CFN (template file) for the Jenkins server in region us-east-1.

-Steps to Run:
+Steps to start:
-1. Upload the jenkins.yaml file as template.
+1. Upload the jenkins.yaml file as the template.
 2. Specify the required parameters mentioned below.
-    *   AWSAccessKeyId - AWS Access Key ID
+    *   AWSAccessKeyId - AWS Access Key ID.
-    *   AWSAccessKeySecret - AWS Secret Key
+    *   AWSAccessKeySecret - AWS Secret Key.
-    *   KeyPairName - This key pair name will be used to as the private key used to log in to instances through SSH.
+    *   KeyPairName - This key pair name will be used as the private key when a user logs in to instances through SSH.
-    *   CertificateName - A valid SSL certificate used for HTTPS
+    *   CertificateName - A valid SSL certificate used for HTTPS.
-    *   WSO2InstanceType - The aws inatnce type that you want to create.
-This must be a valid EC2 instance type.
-This can be any of following type.
+    *   WSO2InstanceType - The AWS instance type that you want to create.
+This must be any of the following valid EC2 instance types:
         -   t2.medium
         -   t2.large
         -   t2.2xlarge